GhostXia/Character-Card/Crimson Future/Lin/Lin-CharacterIntroduction.md

 *Author's words:
 It is recommended to use the first and second prologues.
 Originally planned, the third prologue involved a very dark and depressing plot.
-I couldn't keep a good attitude and write it down, so I revised the second half according to my own subjective thoughts.*
+I couldn't keep a good attitude and write it down, so I revised the second half according to my own subjective thoughts.However, I still do not recommend using this opening statement and I will find time to revise it again.*